wso2/docs-is/en/docs/guides/access-delegation/invoke-oauth-introspection-endpoint.md

 Use the cURL commands given in the following sections to invoke the OAuth introspection endpoint for the super tenant users.

 !!! tip
     -   Note that authentication using client credentials is enabled for the introspection endpoint by default.
-It is also recommended to use client credentials over basic authentication as it improves server performance.
+It is also recommended to use client credentials over basic authentication.
     -   If you have have migrated from a previous WSO2 IS version and thereby required to use basic authentication instead of client credentials, you can apply the following configurations to the `deployment.toml` file.

         ``` toml